cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 It takes a list of requests and does the following things:
 - filter the last height.
 Basically, it removes all ABCI++ requests after the last `Commit`.
 This is needed because when we collect the requests, we collect all requests from the start until we call `fetchABCIRequestsByNodeName()`.
-As a result the last height may be incomplete, and the parser may return an error.
-The simple example here is that the last request is `BeginBlock`; however `EndBlock` still did not happen, and the parser will return an error that `EndBlock` is missing, even though the `EndBlock` may happen but after the moment when the `fetchABCIRequestsByNodeName()` was invoked.
+As a result, the last height may be incomplete, and the parser may return an error.
+The simple example here is that the last request is `BeginBlock`; however, `EndBlock` still did not happen, and the parser will return an error that `EndBlock` is missing, even though the `EndBlock` may happen, but after the moment when the `fetchABCIRequestsByNodeName()` was invoked.
-- generates an execution string by replacing each `abci.Request` with the corresponding terminal from the grammar.
-For example, `abci.BeginBlock` is replaced with `<BeginBlock>`.
+- generates an execution string by replacing `abci.Request` with the corresponding terminal from the grammar.
+This logic is implemented in `GetExecutionString()` function.
+This function receives a list of `abci.
+Request` and generates a string where each request that the grammar covers will be replaced with a corresponding terminal.
+For example, `abci.
+BeginBlock` is replaced with `<BeginBlock>`.
+If the request is not covered by the grammar, it will be ignored.
 - checks if the resulting string with terminals respects the grammar.
-This logic is implemented inside `VerifyExecution` function.
+This logic is implemented inside the `VerifyExecution` function.

 ```go
 func (g *GrammarChecker) VerifyExecution(execution string) (bool, error) {
 	lexer := lexer.New([]rune(execution))